UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Live and breathe the story of England at royal castles, historic gardens, forts & defences, world-famous prehistoric sites and many others.

 Marble Hill was built in the 1720s for Henrietta Howard, mistress of King George II when he was Prince of Wales, as a retreat from court life.
 Both house and garden were designed with advice from the most fashionable gentlemen of early Georgian England.
 Saved from destruction and development by an Act of Parliament in 1902, Marble Hill is the last complete survivor of the elegant villas and gardens that once bordered this part of the Thames.

-Find out much more about Marble Hill, and how English Heritage plans to bring the house and Henrietta Howard’s lost garden back to life.
+Find out much more about Marble Hill, and how English Heritage has brought the house and Henrietta Howard’s lost garden back to life.

 Read a full history of this English Palladian villa and its gardens beside the Thames, from its origins in the 1720s as a retreat from court life for Henrietta Howard to the present day.

 Though mainly known as the mistress of George II, Henrietta Howard was a remarkable woman in her own right.
 Read more about her extraordinary life and how she came to build Marble Hill.

 Find out what makes the garden between the house and the river at Marble Hill so significant, and how English Heritage has restored its key elements.

 See how artists have depicted the panoramic view from Richmond Hill over the centuries and find out how Marble Hill was saved thanks to a campaign to preserve this view.

 Explore some of the key items from the collection at Marble Hill, which reveal Henrietta Howard’s taste and status.

 Download floor plans of Marble Hill as a PDF.